Skip to Content

 You can use permanent adhesive vinyl to apply to ceramic mugs.
 Be aware, however, that these mugs can not be put in the microwave and special attention must be taken when putting them into the dishwasher (hand washing is strongly recommended).

 So if you love customizing mugs, I suggest the Cricut Mug Press.
-This requires the use of Infusible Ink and mugs with a specialized coating allowing the “absorption” of the Infusible Ink.
+This requires the use of Infusible Ink and mugs with a specialized coating to “absorb” the Infusible Ink.

 The advantage?
 They can go in the microwave and dishwasher without worry!